embedthis/ioto/.github/ISSUE_TEMPLATE/bug_report.md

 **ISSUES will not receive priority that do not complete this template.
 They will be flagged as "Insufficient Information" and may be closed without any action.**

 Before filing an issue, please check the [Ioto Documentation](https://www.embedthis.com/doc/).
 We've created a [LLM ChatBot](https://www.embedthis.com/doc/chat/bot.html) that is trained on all the documentation.
 Please ask it questions before filing an issue.
-It may surprise you!
+We also provide a [llms.txt](./llms.txt) file that you can use to train your own LLM to answer questions about Ioto.

 If that fails, please complete the following template.